blogdaren/PHPCreeper/README.md

             'refer'     =>  '',
             'type'      =>  'text',   //you can set the type freely on your demand 'method'    =>  'get',
-            "context"   =>  $context, //we can set a separate context for each task individually );
+            "context"   =>  $context, //we can set a private context for each task individually );
         $producer->createTask($task);
         $producer->createMultiTask($task);